-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Origins Available: Irish

 surnames, which are derived from the father's given name, and metronymic surnames, which are derived from the mother's given name.
 Scottish patronymic names emerged as early as the mid-9th century.
 The patronyms were derived from a variety of given names that were of many different origins.
 The surname Carr is derived from the Gaelic name O'Ciarain

 The frequent translations of surnames from and into Gaelic, accounts for the multitude of spelling variations found in Scottish surnames.
 Furthermore, the spelling of surnames was rarely consistent because medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules.
 The different versions of a surname, such as the inclusion of the patronymic prefix "Mac", frequently indicated a religious or Clan affiliation, or even a division of the family.
 Moreover, a large number of foreign names were brought into Scotland, accelerating accentuating the alterations to various surnames.
 The name Carr has also been spelled Kerr, Car, Carr, Ker, Cearr (Gaelic) and many more.

 This web page shows only a small excerpt of our Carr research.
-Another 343 words (24 lines of text) covering the years 1130, 1205, 1264, 1296, 1350, 1553, 1609, 1606, 1570, 1650, 1616, 1578, 1654, 1570, 1650, 1675, 1605, 1675, 1615, 1684, 1624, 1690, 1680, 1741, 1600 and are included under the topic Early Carr History in all our PDF Extended History products
+Another 343 words (24 lines of text) covering the years 1130, 1205, 1264, 1296, 1350, 1553, 1609, 1606, 1570, 1650, 1616, 1578, 1654, 1570, 1650, 1675, 1605, 1675, 1615, 1684, 1624, 1690, 1680, 1741, 1600, 1797 and are included under the topic Early Carr History in all our PDF Extended History products

 Another 63 words (4 lines of text) are included under the topic Early Carr Notables in all our PDF Extended History products

 , but this topic is not covered in this excerpt.
 Another 297 words (21 lines of text) about their life in Ireland

 Some of the first North American settlers with Carr name or one of its variants: